aandre6891/databases/blog_cascade_challenge/Blog_Two_Tables_Design_Recipe_Template.md

-# Student_Directory_2 Two Tables Design Recipe Template
+# Blog (challenge) Two Tables Design Recipe Template

 _Copy this recipe template to design and create two related database tables from a specification._

 ## 1. Extract nouns from the user stories or specification

 ```
-# EXERCISE USER STORY:
+# BLOG (challenge) USER STORY:
-As a coach
+As a blogger
-So I can get to know all students
+So I can write interesting stuff
-I want to see a list of students' names.
+I want to write posts having a title.

-As a coach
+As a blogger
-So I can get to know all students
+So I can write interesting stuff
-I want to see a list of cohorts' names.
+I want to write posts having a content.

+As a blogger
+So I can let people comment on interesting stuff
+I want to allow comments on my posts.

-As a coach
+As a blogger
-So I can get to know all students
+So I can let people comment on interesting stuff
-I want to see a list of cohorts' starting dates.
+I want the comments to have a content.

-As a coach
+As a blogger
-So I can get to know all students
+So I can let people comment on interesting stuff
-I want to see a list of students' cohorts.
+I want the author to include their name in comments.
 ```

 ```
 Nouns:

+# posts - post's title - post's content -
-students - list of students' name - cohorts' name - cohorts' starting dates - students' cohorts
+# comments - comment's content - comment's author name -
 ```

 ## 2. Infer the Table Name and Columns